2021: Updated the current barbell selection and other info.

 As far as other colors, while a factory can obviously do an unlimited number of colors, practically speaking a manufacturer has to pick and choose what colors to do a production run on and keep a stock of.
 So you’ll only see a dozen or so standard color or design choices from each manufacturer.
 It isn’t economically viable for any company to stock 50 different color designs of the same bar.

 Standard solid color options for Cerakote are more than aesthetic.
 It makes it easy to identify bars if a gym is consistent with its color scheme it wants to adopt.
-For example, red for power bars, blue for weightlifting bars, pink for women’s bars, and so on.
+For example, red for power bars, blue for weightlifting bars.
 That way you won’t see a blue bar sneaking its way into the squat rack before anyone notices it’s out of place.
+You can do a pink cerakote barbell to make it even more clear who it’s reserved for.

 Apparently it has better corrosion resistance than black oxide or zinc, as well as other coatings that aren’t often used on barbells but are used on guns, like phosphates and other top brands of gun coatings.